Supreme Court Hears Oregon Protest Case

-ACLU Lawsuit Challenges Secret Service, Local Police Case Tied to 2004 Anti-Bush Demonstration
+Local Police in Case Tied to 2004 Anti-Bush Demonstration

-April 11, 2012 - In 2004, local police in Jacksonville, Oregon, at the direction of the U.S. Secret Service, violently broke up an anti-Bush picket line of about 300 peaceful demonstrators.
-At the same time the police allowed a group of pro-Bush demonstrators to remain in the same area undisturbed.
-As a result, the ACLU of Oregon filed a federal class-action lawsuit against the Secret Service and local police agencies, seeking damages and an injunction against such governmental abuse in the future.
+On the evening of the president’s visit to the Jacksonville Inn, U.S. Secret Service agents directed state and local police in to move an anti-Bush picket line of approximately 200-300 peaceful demonstrators while at the same time allowing a group of pro-Bush demonstrators to remain in the same area undisturbed.
+The state and local police effort turned violent as the officers used excessive force to move the multigenerational group of anti-Bush demonstrators.
+As a result, the ACLU Foundation of Oregon filed a federal lawsuit against the Secret Service as well as state and local police agencies, and the individual agents and officers, seeking damages and an injunction against such governmental abuse in the future.

 The government has been trying to have the case thrown out for several years, even before we can get to the merits of what happened that day.
 The latest attempt to have our clients’ claims dismissed is the subject of the second ruling by the 9th Circuit Court of Appeals in this case.